AlaskaBlake/CS372DiscordBot/README.md

 1. You have to have admin privileges for the server.
 2. Go into the developer portal you used to create the bot.
 3. Click on the desired application then go to the OAuth2 tab.
-4. In the scopes section select "bot"
+4. In the scopes section select "bot".
 5. Copy the invite link into a web browser and invite it to your chosen server.

 #Setting Everything UP